stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 laboratory, of course, being less chilled, in order that water might not freeze, and that chemical processes might not be impeded.
 The tenant adjoining him complained of the icy air from around the connecting door, so I helped him fit heavy hangings to obviate the difficulty.
-A kind of growing horror, of outr&eacute; and morbid cast, seemed to possess him.
+A kind of growing horror, of outré and morbid cast, seemed to possess him.
 He talked of death incessantly, but laughed hollowly when such things as burial or funeral arrangements were gently suggested.

   All in all, he became a disconcerting and even gruesome companion; yet in my